OmChachad/Pencilera/README.md

 Pencilera was build on top of Apple's [Capturing and Saving a Photo Sample Swift Playground.](https://developer.apple.com/tutorials/sample-apps/capturingphotos-captureandsave)

 Thanks to Arnav Hattiholi for design direction during the process of designing the app icon.
+The camera lens in the icon is built on top of [this Figma Project](https://www.figma.com/community/file/1317819493946895912/iphone-15-recreation) from [Jia.](https://x.com/upintheozone)

 Thanks to Arsh Jiwani and Joshua Bosco Thattil Valashray for helping me film [the advertisement](https://youtu.be/KeqcXczX-es).